Over the past few weeks, I’ve had three different diabetics that had elevated creatinine level on their insurance exam lab results.

 Make sure your serum creatinine level was in the normal range on your most recent blood test so you’re not surprised later.

-If your doctor also checks your urine regularly, get a copy of your most recent urine results also to see if there is any albumin or protein in your urine specimen as this is also an indicator that you may be having kidney issues.
+If your doctor also checks your urine regularly, then get a copy of your most recent urine results also to see if there is any albumin or protein in your urine specimen because this is also an indicator that you may be having kidney issues.